brainglobe/brainglobe.github.io/docs/source/blog/kim-isotropic-mouse-brain-atlas-added.md

 language: English
 ---

-## Enhanced and Unified Mouse Brain Atlas v2
+# Enhanced and Unified Mouse Brain Atlas v2 has been added to BrainGlobe

 [Chon et al. (2019)](https://doi.org/10.1038/s41467-019-13057-w) introduced a unified and more finely segmented anatomical labeling for the adult mouse brain based on the Allen Common Coordinate Framework (CCF).